mrlem/genesys/README.md

 ## Usage

 No package for now, you need to run the main fun in Main.kt.
+You should also have the `dot` command installed on your computer (this usually comes GraphViz).

 As long as I'm the only person interested, I won't package it.
 If anybody wants a package, create an issue, I'll do it, but for now, I'm the only user and I'm satisfied 🙂